What is Content Strategy for the Web?

 - Messaging framework

-- Style guidelines, including voice and tone considerations
+- Style guidelines, including considerations for voice and tone, SEO, readability, and accessibility

 - Defined content formats, structure, and hierarchy (written and visual)